apolitical/impl-display-for-vec/README.md

 ### The newtype pattern

-The solution to our problem is actually mentioned in the next line:
+The solution to our problem is actually mentioned in the next line of the error:

 ```
 define and implement a trait or new type instead
 ```

-We can’t define a new trait since we need to use Display, but we can define a new type.
-Obviously we don’t want to create our own Vec, but we can instead use the newtype pattern (newtype is one word).
+We can’t define a new trait since we need to use `Display`, but we can define a new type.
+Obviously we don’t want to create our own Vec, but we can instead use the newtype pattern.

 This pattern simply wraps one type in another.
 In our case: